 Invest, manage and plan your money with confidence

 Leaving is Never Easy, But Sometimes is Best

-Recently, I parted ways with my first employer after graduating college.
+Recently, I parted ways with the only employer I have had since graduating college.
 I learned a great deal from my time there, including about the solar energy investment tax credit, how to use a depreciation calculator to model financial results, what tax reform in 2018 did to utility companies, how to claim the earned income tax credit through volunteer work under the VITA program, among many other items.

 My time with the company led to extensive career development, rewarding experiences, and interactions with highly-competent individuals.
 In many ways, I was fortunate to start my career at this employer.